Yes. You can either send a simple payment request or attach a full itemised invoice.

 We recommend that you treat a phone call in the same way as a video consult at the same price.
 After all, it is your time and expertise that they are paying for.
 Book it into the diary in the same way, but ask the client to make a note on the booking that they would prefer a phone consultation.

 Yes.
-Discuss with us the scope of what is needed.
+Please get in touch to discuss the scope of what is needed.

 We strongly recommend that you register your pet with the veterinary practice before booking a video consult.